 One of the main objectives in direct response marketing is to encourage action.
 A simple message that appeals to your target market, such as “Grab My Copy” or “Register Today”, can help people make the commitment to click your CTA.

 Many businesses get too wordy with their CTA, or include multiple, but it’s best to avoid that.
 If you’re working with long-form content, use your CTAs as an opportunity to break up text blocks—and don’t be afraid to experiment!
 Keep your call-to-action clear and straightforward so people know exactly what they’re going to get when they click.

 It highlights the benefits of using the streaming platforms, and what you can do next to experience it.

 2. Run a direct response ad

-If you’re going to put a good deal of energy into direct response marketing, Facebook ads are the way to go.
+If you’re going to put a good deal of energy into direct response advertising, Facebook ads are the way to go.
 97 percent of social marketers use Facebook to run ads, and 70 percent of them say it’s the best way to achieve their goals.

 For example, DigitalMarketer uses Click-to-Messenger ads to start conversations with prospects inside Messenger.

 Direct responses are a head-on side effect of Messenger marketing.
 For this DigitalMarketer ad, all users had to do was click to chat.
 No email address, no landing page — just an easy way to complete an objective.

 Another good one is the AdEspresso experiment.
 They ran the same ad with 3 different calls-to-action, one without.
 Then determined what the best CTA was to bring down cost-per-lead.